metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
+Version 0.6.2: Bug fixes.
+More flexible handling of artists (can blank and then add back later).
+Modified ui default options.
-Version 0.6.1 has amended regex to permit non-Latin characters in work text.
+Version 0.6.1: Amended regex to permit non-Latin characters in work text.

 # Installation
 Install the zip file in your plugins folder in the usual fashion